precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

       A specific solver should only be configured if you want to force preCICE to use and stick to a certain solver, independent of your problem size and execution.

   - Rename `<mapping:rbf... use-qr-decomposition="true" />` to `<mapping:rbf-global-direct ... > <basis-function:... /> </mapping:rbf-global-direct>`.
-  - We dropped quite some functionality concerning [data actions](https://precice.org/configuration-action.html) as these were not used to the best of our knowledge and hard to maintain:
+  - We dropped quite some functionality concerning [data actions](https://precice.org/configuration-action.html) as these were not used to the best of our knowledge and were hard to maintain:
     - Removed deprecated action timings `regular-prior`, `regular-post`, `on-exchange-prior`, and `on-exchange-post`.
     - Removed action timings `read-mapping-prior`, `write-mapping-prior`, and `on-time-window-complete-post`.
     - Removed `ComputeCurvatureAction` and `ScaleByDtAction` actions.